abcxlab/k8s-quick-start/README.md

 ## Directory
 /app -- for demo applicatons, includes kubia in nodejs and micro in springboot
 /k8s -- for kubernetes cluster deployment
+/etcd -- for etcd cluster installation and use case /helm -- for helm and kubeapps deployment and use cases

 ## Demo Env
 demo address:  https://k8s.abcxlab.com/